Macnelly Torres: Alianza Petrolera

 In February 2020, the Colombian player returned to his home country, this time to Alianza Petrolera.
 In December 2020 he left the club, citing injuries and COVID-19 as the reasons.

+On 22 December 2021, after a year of inactivity, he announced his retirement.

 International career

 Torres was part of the Colombia U-20 squad that reached the semi-finals of the 2003 FIFA World Youth Championship.
 He played 5 games.

 Torres made his international debut in a friendly against Guatemala on 17 June 2005.
-Torres also played in all of Colombia's group games at the 2007 Copa America.
+He was part of the Colombia squad at the 2005 Gold Cup.Torres also played in all of Colombia's group games at the 2007 Copa America.

 His decision to make the move to Saudi Arabia was publicly criticized by former Colombian midfielder Carlos Valderrama, as it was considered to be the reason why he wasn't selected for the 2014 World Cup squad.
 Despite not being selected, he was still called up to dispute the 2014 World Cup qualifying matches against Ecuador and Uruguay in September, as well as Colombia's last two matches against Chile and Paraguay, all while playing for Al-Shabab.